perpetualtoday/perpetualtoday.github.io/content/about/_index.md

 ---
-title: "Against \"Owl\" Odds"
+title: Against "Owl" Odds
-date: 2019-10-29T13:49:23+06:00
+date:
-draft: false

-# image
-image: "images/logo.png"
+image: images/logo.png

-# meta description
-description: "this is meta description"

-# type
-type : "about"
+description: We are Perpetual Today, the official publication of the University of Perpetual Help-GMA Campus Senior High School Department.

 ---
 We are Perpetual Today, the official publication of the University of Perpetual Help-GMA Campus Senior High School Department.